 A resource is an MO object that contains both the static fields that define a planning resource and a dynamic field that holds its current value.
 Its identity is defined by a constant key and evolving version, which is updated each time the definition is revised.
 Resource definitions form part of the planning configuration data and in practice the value field may be omitted in this context, although it may also be used to provide an initial or default value.

 Depending on the resource data type, the resource definition may require additional type-specific fields to support data validation.
-Sub-types are defined for Numeric, String, and enumerated Status type resources.
+Subtypes are defined for Numeric, String, and enumerated Status type resources.
 The base Resource MO object type can be used where no data validation is applicable.
-The following fields are applicable to the base type and all sub-types.
+The following fields are applicable to the base type and all subtypes.